Alejo32267/Alejo32267/README.md

 - 🔐 Secure auth system with email notifications
 - 🧭 Role-based UI for tenants and admins
-- 🔄 Built with <strong>React.js, Flask, SQLAlchemy, Bootstrap</strong>
+- 🔄 Built with <strong>Python, JavaScrip, React.js, Flask, SQLAlchemy, Bootstrap</strong>
 - ✅ Tested with Postman & manual QA
 - 👥 Developed in team using SCRUM methodology